 St. Maarten/St. Martin Transportation

-There are frequent flights from NY (JFK & Newark), Toronto, Montreal, Fort Lauderdale, Washington (Dulles), Chicago, Newark Atlanta, Charlotte, Philadelphia, Paris, Jamaica, Panama City, Curacao, Santo Domingo and Amsterdam to SXM Airport.
-United, American, Delta, Air France, Air Canada, Air Caraibes, Caribbean, Copa, JetBlue, Air France, KLM, WestJet and Spirit airlines fly to SXM Airport for connecting flights on small planes to Anguilla, St. Barths, St. Eustatius, Saba, St. Kitts, Nevis, Antigua, Tortola and Guadeloupe.
+There are frequent flights from NY (JFK & Newark), Toronto, Montreal, Fort Lauderdale, Washington (Dulles), Chicago, Newark Atlanta, Charlotte, Philadelphia, Paris, Jamaica, Panama City, Curacao, Santo Domingo, and Amsterdam to SXM Airport.
+United, American, Delta, Air France, Air Canada, Air Caraibes, Caribbean, Copa, JetBlue, Air France, KLM, WestJet, and Spirit airlines fly to SXM Airport for connecting flights on small planes to Anguilla, St. Barths, St. Eustatius, Saba, St. Kitts, Nevis, Antigua, Tortola, and Guadeloupe.

 Guests then take taxis to their hotels.
 A valid driver’s license is sufficient to rent a car from SXM Airport: Hertz, Avis, Budget, Thrifty, Europcar, Maurice Car Rental, Sixt and Turbe Car Rental.
 Driving on the roads of St. Maarten/St. Martin is a worthy adventure, particularly by jeep.
 Residents often take mini-bus rides around the island.
-Check there route before riding.
+Check their route before riding.

-People often travel by ferry from St. Martin to St Barths and Antigua.
+People often travel by ferry from St. Martin to St. Barths and Antigua.

 St. Maarten Cruiseport

 Port St. Maarten is a port of call for major cruise lines operating in the Lesser Antilles.
 It can dock up to 6 cruise ships at one time from operators such as: